WTPENGUIN/googlemaps/README.md

-# Google Maps plugin for QtLocation
+# Google Maps plugin for QtLocation for in source
 GoogleMaps plugin for QtLocation module

+1. include "googlemaps.pri" in your project file

+2. include "qgeoserviceproviderplugingooglemaps.h" and <QtPlugin> in main.cc

+3. import plugin "Q_IMPORT_PLUGIN(QGeoServiceProviderFactoryGooglemaps);" in main.cc